Alfyus/ROS2-Humble-and-Gazebo-Tutorial/README.md

 >
 >> [INFO] [1652382938.487370309] [listener]: I heard: [Hello World: 3]
 >
->If the two outputs are as described above, ROS2 is working correctly.!
+>If the two outputs are as described above, ROS2 is working correctly!

 ## Installing Gazebo